The Lodger (novel): Plot

 The story is told from the point of view of Ellen Bunting, a former maid, and her husband and former butler, Mr. Bunting, who together are trying to manage a lodging.
-Struck by bad luck at their first attempt, as an epidemy develops near where their first lodging is, they decide to try one more time, with their remaining savings.
-When they are close to giving up on this endeavour, Mr. Sleuth appears and decides to stay there.
+Struck by bad luck at their first attempt, as an epidemic develops near where their first lodging is, they decide to try one more time, with their remaining savings.
+When they are close to giving up on this endeavour, and barely able even to buy food, Mr. Sleuth appears and decides to stay there.
 He pays a month upfront and asks not to be disturbed while conducting his experiments.

-Mrs. Bunting becomes increasingly suspicious of Mr. Sleuth, as he arrived on the same day a gruesome murder happened, and, while staying there, several more women are killed by a mysterious man.
+Mrs. Bunting likes Mr. Sleuth and his quiet ways, but becomes increasingly suspicious of him as he arrived on the same day that a gruesome murder happened, and, while he is staying there, several more women are killed by a mysterious man.
 She notices that the man only leaves after it is dark and his experiments consist of burning his clothes.
-Despite her growing fear, she lets Mr. Sleuth stay, as they need the money.
+However, she is horrified at her own suspicions, and does not want to think ill of Mr. Sleuth.
+She also fears that if her suspicions are true, she and her husband will be blamed for sheltering him, so, despite her growing fear, she lets him stay.

-Mr. Bunting, having received some extra money after working as a waiter for a party, invites his daughter from a previous marriage, Daisy, to visit them for a few days during her 18th birthday.
+Mr. Bunting, having received some extra money after working as a waiter for an expensive party, invites his daughter from a previous marriage, Daisy, to visit them for a few days during her 18th birthday.
 That night, while going home, he finds Mr. Sleuth on his way to the lodging.
 After a brief conversation, he passes Mr. Sleuth to open the lodging's front door and accidentally touches Mr. Sleuth's pocket.
 The butler becomes suspicious after realizing it was drenched in blood, and even more so when two more bodies are found nearby the next morning.

 On the day of Daisy's birthday, both Mr. and Mrs. Bunting leave the house at the same time.
 When they meet each other and realize they left Daisy alone with Mr. Sleuth, they run back and, arriving there, the girl tells them about the conversation she had with the lodger, during which he asked if he could go to Madame Tussauds with Daisy and Ellen.
 While in the museum, they see the Head Commissioner of Police and other officers leaving.
 Believing he was betrayed by Mrs. Bunting, Mr. Sleuth threatens her and disappears, only for his body to be found five days later, having drowned in a river.